History of MRSPA

 In 2006, the name of the Association was changed to the Maryland Retired School Personnel Association (MRSPA), and membership was opened to include all retired school personnel.

-As we prepare to celebrate our seventy fifth birthday, the Maryland Retired School Personnel will continue to lead the way and work hard for the retired educational personnel of the State of Maryland.
+The Maryland Retired School Personnel will continue to lead the way and work hard for the retired educational personnel of the State of Maryland.

 We look forward to the next decade and beyond!